Al Oerter: Olympic athlete

 Oerter returned to the Olympics in 1968 at Mexico City; however, teammate Jay Silvester was cast as the favorite.
 Many felt Oerter, who was then 32, could not win the event because he had never thrown as far as Silvester did on his average throws.
 At the Olympics, however, Oerter hurled another Olympic record throw of 64.78 m on his third throw.
 His record held and he became the first track and field athlete to win gold medals in four consecutive Olympic Games.
-This accomplishment would be equaled many years later by fellow Americans Carl Lewis and swimmer Michael Phelps.
+This accomplishment would be equaled many years later by fellow Americans Carl Lewis in 1996, swimmer Michael Phelps in 2016, and swimmer Katie Ledecky in 2024.

 Oerter retired from athletics after the 1968 Olympics.
 He later eyed a comeback and took anabolic steroids in 1976 under medical supervision in order to put on muscle mass.
 However, he stopped the course as this affected his blood pressure and failed to give much improvement on the field.
 After this he advised athletes to avoid such drugs and focus on training and technique instead.
 He was critical of the increase of drug use and the subsequent testing in track and field, stating that it had destroyed the culture of athlete camaraderie and that the banning of athletes such as Ben Plucknett was merely scapegoating by international officials.

 Oerter did make an attempt to qualify for the American team in 1980 but finished fourth.
 He nonetheless set his overall personal record of 69.46 m that year at the age of 43.
 Dr. Gideon Ariel, a former Olympic shot putter himself for Israel, had developed a business of biomechanical services, and Oerter after working with Ariel—at age 43—threw a discus 27 feet farther than his best gold medal performance.

 When filming for a TV segment, he unofficially threw about 245 ft, which would have set a still-standing world record.
 In later years, Oerter carried the Olympic flag for the 1984 Summer Olympics, then carried Olympic flame into the stadium for the 1996 Olympic Games.